Ifeye: 2023-2024: Predebut

-2025–present: Debut with Erlu Blue
+2025–present: Debut with Erlu Blue and Following EPs

 In February 2025, Hi-Hat Entertainment confirmed the six members would debut as Ifeye on April 8.
 In March, the group released multiple trailer films leading to their debut album.
 On March 28, the tracklist for the group's debut extended play Erlu Blue (stylized in all caps) was revealed to contain four songs including the title track "Nerdy".
 At the end of March, teasers were released for the music video for "Nerdy".
 On April 8, 2025, Ifeye debuted with the release of their digital extended play Erlu Blue along with a music video for the title track "Nerdy".

 In June, Hi-Hat Entertainment confirmed Ifeye was preparing their first comeback in July.
 On July 16, the group released their second EP, Sweet Tang with the title track "r u ok?".

-On August 1 through August 3, Ifeye performed at KCON LA 2025, performing on the Dance Stage, X Stage, and Pre-show Stage.
+On August 1–3, Ifeye performed at KCON LA 2025, performing on the Dance Stage, X Stage, and Pre-show Stage.
 On August 15, the group performed at the One Universe Festival 2025.

-Endorsesments
+On March 3, Hit-Hat entertainment announced member Sasha would be taking a hiatus due to health issues and that Ifeye would promote as a five member group.

+Later in March, the company announced that Ifeye would have a comeback on April 15 with their third extended play, titled As If featuring the title track "Hazy (Daisy)".
+As If was released on the 15th of April.

+Endorsements

 In May 2025, Ifeye was selected as a brand model for the skin care brand Dr. Jart+.